Yuan-Meng/personal_website_2.0/content/posts/hardware_aware_transformers/index.md

 To identify overhead costs, you can use the PyTorch profiler to check for large gaps between CPU kernels (sending "instructions") and GPU kernels (ferrying between HBM and SRAM and computing).

-# FlashAttention: Fit Stuff on SRAM to Reduce HBM Read/Writes
+# FlashAttention: Minimize Memory Read/Writes

 If there's no room in the factory to store intermediate outputs and moving them to a distant warehouse is a waste of time, we can assemble one small part at a time and combine them into the final product.
 As long as each small part stays in the factory, we save time on transportation.
 This is the key intuition behind FlashAttention.